Lothiraldan/litf/README.md

 ## Why not Junit.xml?

 While `junit.xml` is a well-known test output format, it main problem is that there is a single big file generated at the end of the build.
 So you cannot have information about the build before the end of it.

-It doesn't seems to be a central specification that is language agnostic.
+There doesn't seems to have a central and documented definition of the specification.

 ## Why not TAP?